ESXi ホストで仮想マシンをパワーオフできない

 6. Wait 30 seconds and check the process again.

-If you are unable to power off the virtual machine using any of these methods, there is typically an issue with the underlying infrastructure, such as the ESXi host or backing hardware.
+If powering off the virtual machine using any of these methods fails, there is typically an issue with the underlying infrastructure, such as the ESXi host or backing hardware.

-If you suspect that an issue with the ESXi host is preventing the virtual machines from shutting down, vMotion all unaffected virtual machines off the host and kill the host with a purple diagnostic screen.
+If an issue with the ESXi host is preventing the virtual machines from shutting down, vMotion all unaffected virtual machines off the host and kill the host with a purple diagnostic screen.
 For more information, see Using hardware NMI facilities to troubleshoot unresponsive hosts (1014767)

 .
 For more information, see: